lucidsoftware/sbt-cross/README.md

 addSbtPlugin("com.lucidchart" % "sbt-cross" % "3.0")
 ```

+For the latest development version, use `"master-SNAPSHOT"`.

 ## Example

-Suppose there is a project `foo` that uses Scala 2.10, a project `bar` that uses Scala 2.11, and they depend on a project `common` that compiles with Scala 2.10 and 2.11.
+Suppose there is a project `foo` that uses Scala 2.10, a project `bar` that uses Scala 2.11, and they depend on a
+project `common` that compiles with Scala 2.10 and 2.11.

 You can do this with sbt-cross like so: